 - With the robust online management portal, IT admins can manage towers remotely.
 They can track the activity of the Tower to know when the compartment was accessed, reset PINs, open doors, or quarantine doors—all done remotely without any physical contact.

-- Beyond the setbacks caused by the Coronavirus epidemic, Towers can continue to eliminate many of the manual processes associated with deploying devices, loaner device programs, break/fix programs or individual public charging for years to come.
+- Towers can also eliminate many of the manual processes associated with deploying devices, loaner device programs, break/fix programs or individual public charging for years to come.

 4. Keep Company Culture Alive

 - Check in with your coworkers, even if it’s something as simple as wishing them a good morning.
 Remote working can be isolating, so keeping up with regular conversation is a great way to stay positive.

 - If you hold social activities during or after work hours, keep those activities alive.
 For example, on a normal Friday, LocknCharge gathers the troops in the office for “Beer Friday” every Friday afternoon.
 During this time of office closures, we will continue that tradition, but we’ll do it virtually via a video conference call.